 |Seven "Islands" (includes Port of Entry)||Six "lands" (includes Main Street)|

 |Two adult roller-coaster attractions||Two adult roller-coaster attractions|

 |A dumbo-type ride||Dumbo the Flying Elephant|

 |One log flume ride||One log flume ride|

 |Toon Lagoon character area||Storybook Circus character area|

 Roller coasters at Islands of Adventure are the real deal—not for the faint of heart or for little ones.

-You first encounter the Moroccan-style Port of Entry, where you’ll find Guest Services, lockers, stroller and wheelchair rentals, ATM banking, lost and found, and shopping.
+You first encounter Port of Entry, a melange of Middle Eastern and Asian architecture where you’ll find Guest Services, lockers, stroller and wheelchair rentals, ATM banking, lost and found, and shopping.
 From the Port of Entry, moving clockwise around the lagoon, you can access Marvel Super Hero Island, Toon Lagoon, Jurassic Park, The Wizarding World of Harry Potter–Hogsmeade Village, The Lost Continent, and Seuss Landing.
 There is no in-park transportation to move you between lands.

 As you enter Islands of Adventure, lockers and rentals are to your left, and first aid and guest services are to your right.
 Before bolting through Port of Entry to your first adventure – or at least on your way out before leaving – take a few moments to appreciate the Disney-quality details that Universal lavished on this area, from the fountain made of giant leaves, to the sounds of gamblers from an upstairs casino, to the jail that's been broken and the fire station that burned down.
 Also listen for the original background music, which is synchronized throughout the park and changes as you move from island to island.

 Last updated by Seth Kubersky on January 12, 2015